talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 # Threat Terminology {#threat}

 This section introduces the threat taxonomy that is used in this document.
 This taxonomy is based on terminology from the Internet threat model [RFC3552], as well as some concepts from [RFC9055], [RFC7384], [RFC7835], and [RFC9416].
-Details regarding inter-domain segment routing (SR) are out of scope for this document.

 Internal vs. External: